great-expectations/great_expectations/docs/terms/metric.md

 ### Past Metrics are available to other Expectations and Data Docs

-An Expectation can also expose Metrics, such as the observed value of a useful statistic via an Expectation Validation Result, where Data Docs -- or other Expectations -- can use them.
+An Expectation can also expose Metrics, such as the observed value of a useful statistic via an Expectation Validation Result, where <TechnicalTag relative="../" tag="data_docs" text="Data Docs" /> -- or other Expectations -- can use them.
 This is done through an Action (to which the Expectation's Validation Result has been passed) which will save them to a Metric Store.
 The Action in question is the `StoreMetricsAction`.
 You can view the implementation of this Action in the `great_expectations/checkpoint/actions.py` file of a Great Expectations deployment, or the [same file in our GitHub.](https://github.com/great-expectations/great_expectations/blob/0312642755f6003c70623e9aa3ceed1020373dac/great_expectations/checkpoint/actions.py#L905)

 ## API basics

 ### How to access

-Expectation Validation Results and Expectation Suite Validation Results can expose metrics that are defined by specific Expectations that have been validated, called "Expectation Defined Metrics."
-To access those values, we address the metric as a dot-delimited string that identifies the value, such as `expect_column_values_to_be_unique.success`or `expect_column_values_to_be_between.result.unexpected_percent`.
-These metrics may be stored in a MetricsStore.
+Validation Results can expose Metrics that are defined by specific Expectations that have been validated, called "Expectation Defined Metrics."
+To access those values, you address the Metric as a dot-delimited string that identifies the value, such as `expect_column_values_to_be_unique.success`or `expect_column_values_to_be_between.result.unexpected_percent`.
+These Metrics may be stored in a Metrics Store.

-It is important to note that these metrics are *NOT* available for compute on raw data directly as other metrics are.
+It is important to note that these Metrics are *NOT* available for compute on raw data directly as other Metrics are.

 A `metric_kwargs_id` is a string representation of the Metric Kwargs that can be used as a database key.
 For simple cases, it could be easily readable, such as `column=Age`, but when there are multiple keys and values or complex values, it will most likely be a md5 hash of key/value pairs.
-It can also be `None` in the case that there are no kwargs required to identify the metric.
+It can also be `None` in the case that there are no kwargs required to identify the Metric.

 The following examples demonstrate how Metrics are defined: